JuanseHurtadoF/nextjs-chat/README.md

--- Create the chats table with an added share_path column CREATE TABLE chats ( id TEXT PRIMARY KEY, userId UUID NOT NULL, title TEXT, path TEXT UNIQUE NOT NULL, share_path TEXT UNIQUE, -- This column is added to store a unique sharing identifier messages JSONB NOT NULL, createdAt TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );
+-- Create the chats table with an added share_path column CREATE TABLE chats ( id TEXT PRIMARY KEY, user_id UUID NOT NULL, title TEXT, path TEXT UNIQUE NOT NULL, share_path TEXT UNIQUE, -- This column is added to store a unique sharing identifier messages JSONB NOT NULL, created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP );

 -- Enable RLS on the chats table